EnHackathon/staging/_posts/2019-11-04-TomasHyland.md

 helped clear things up somewhat.

 PyCStructTypeType is a meta type/class.
-Creating a new class using it as a metaclass will call the constructor PyCStructTypenew.
-Which replaces the Types Dict member with a new instance of StgDict(a dictionary subclass, containing additional C accessible fields)
+Creating a new class using it as a metaclass will call the constructor PyCStructTypenew, which replaces the Types Dict member with a new instance of StgDict (a dictionary subclass, containing additional C accessible fields).

 Both contructors PyCStructTypenew and UnionTypenew call into the same common constructor StructUnionTypenew.
 A flag is passed to indicate if it's a